 (We only open the Academy to new members a few times a year)

-The Horse Tricks Academy is an interactive online video-based training program that will take you and your horse step-by-step from simple tricks to doing wonderful things together!
+The Horse Tricks Academy is a fun and interesting online training program that will take you and your horse step-by-step from simple tricks to doing wonderful things together!

 Plus you will join a community of friendly and supportive people (700+ members).